 - Include the professional’s name and target keyword phrase

 One of the core goals of SEO is targeting keyword phrases to rank for.
+Keyword research or keyword targeting is the process of finding search terms that an audience is using to find content a site owner want to rank for in search results.
 A website needs to target one or more keyword phrases to rank for in search.

 Choosing keywords is a crucial component of marketing a site in search.

 - Choose keywords that have a decent amount of search volume which relate to your practice areas and are not too competitive.